go-dima/jenkins-mcp/README.md

 5. **fetch-from-jenkins** - Fetch data from any Jenkins endpoint
 6. **invoke-request** - Execute custom HTTP requests to Jenkins API

+### Tool Description Extension

+You can extend the tools by adding tailored descriptions to the `assets/tailoredDescriptions.ts` file.
+You'll need to re-build the project to see the changes.

 ### Security Features

 - Basic authentication support